dg-sbae/doctorgenius-gatsby/README.md

 ## Deployment

-    The application is deployed directly to doctorgenius.com via SFTP.
+    When going live, this application is deployed directly to doctorgenius.com via SFTP.

+    Unlike other projects, this one uses the same domain for the dev and live sites, specifically because we need to make sure the dev site replicates those aspects of a live site.

+    Other Relevant URIs:
+        doctorgenius.com (live frontend site)
+        doctorgenius.dgd3v.com (dev frontend site)
+        nodetest.dgplex.com (live backend site)
+        nodetest-dev.dgplex.com (dev backend site)

-    DEV builds should update all the contact form destination endpoints to: nodetest-dev.dgplex.com
+    DEV builds should _manually_ update all the contact form destination endpoints, after commmitting but before deploying, to: nodetest.dgplex.com <-> nodetest-dev.dgplex.com
-        (possibly) also doctorgenius-wordpress.dgplex.com -> doctorgenius-wordpress.dgpd3v.com
+        doctorgenius-wordpress.dgplex.com <-> doctorgenius-wordpress.dgd3v.com

     LIVE builds use
+        doctorgenius.com
         nodetest.dgplex.com
         doctorgenius-wordpress.dgplex.com